ravelox/pimidi/README.md

 		To connect directly to a server/port, use the format: remote.connect = [address]:port
-			A port number must be specified if making a direct connection. client.name
+			A port number must be specified if making a direct connection. remote.use_control
+	Indicates whether CK (AppleMIDI Feedback) messages are sent to the a remote connection using the control port.
+	Default is yes
+client.name
 	Name to use when connecting to remote service.
 If not defined, service.name will be used. network.socket_timeout